-Your future: you will reach what they call “professional working proficiency”, or level 3 (out of 6) in the ILR (Interagency Language Roundtable), in the record time.
-To be more clear, you will be quite at ease in speaking with natives without them being annoyed by your accent or childs’s level grammar mistakes.
-Woohoo!
+Your future: you will reach what they call the “professional working proficiency”, or level 3 (out of 6) in the ILR (Interagency Language Roundtable), in the record time.
+To be more clear, you will be quite at ease in speaking with natives without them being annoyed by your accent and grammatical blunders.

-So, how many hours you need to go from there to here?
+In how many hours will you get from there to here?

 Different languages take different time to learn

 The languages are different.
-But before we submerge into the discussion about semantic and phonetic differences between Slavic languages and those of Dravidian family, let’s note that we are interested only in how these tongues are different from English.
+But before we dive into the discussion of semantic and phonetic differences between Slavic and Romance languages, let’s note that we are interested only in how they are different from English.

-To illustrate this point FSI grouped the majority of languages in 4 categories, depending on how much they are vary from English.
+To illustrate this point FSI grouped world languages into 4 categories, according to their degree of “exoticism” from an English speaker standpoint.
 Here are they are:

 Category I, or the easy-peasy